5Ghzv7/Pocket-Money-Tracker/README.md

 # Pocket-Money-Tracker
- Pocket-Money-Tracker Keeps Track of your Pocket Money with Automatic Logging!
+Keeps Track of your Pocket Money with Automatic Logging!
 [Only INR supported for NOW]

+# Important
+RUN initialize.py BEFORE running main.py

+DO NOT RUN initialize.py AFTER RUNNING IT ONCE

+DO NOT DELETE initialized.txt OR record.txt OR PROGRAM WILL MALFUNCTION.